Myndex/SAPC-APCA/documentation/minimum_compliance.md

 layout: simple
 ---

-# APCA™ MINIMUM INTEGRATION COMPLIANCE
+# APC<span class="flipH">A</span>™ INTEGRATION COMPLIANCE
 This brief document defines the minimum integrated features for a tool to be considered either _"APCA™ Compliant"_ or _"APCA™ Compatible"_ and other related issues.
-This document became necessary due to some unfortunate abuse and neglect in terms of properly presenting the technology.
+This document became necessary due to some unfortunate abuse and improper use of trademarks, code, and importantly in terms of properly presenting the technology.

 ## Compliance Levels Overview
 - **APCA™ Contrast Value:** Requires a correct implementation of the APCA base algorithm only, with disclaimers of use.